E3SM-Project/polaris/docs/users_guide/quick_start.md

 MPI using [spack](https://spack.io/) on our standard machines (Anvil, Chicoma, Chrysalis, Compy, and  Perlmutter).
-Once there is a polaris release, these will be the commands to load the environments and set you up for building the desired E3SM component (MPAS-Ocean, MALI or OMEGA):
+Once there is a polaris release, these will be the commands to load the environments and set you up for building the desired E3SM component (MPAS-Ocean, MALI or Omega):

 - Anvil (Blues):